Seed Fund

 Download the Individual Project Application

-Student projects must be submitted to the Student Liaison Officer (SLO): Katarzyna Sławińska-Oleszek.
+Student projects must be submitted to the Student Liaison Officer (SLO): Honorata Poturaj.

 Upon completion and implementation of the project, applicants are strictly required to submit a final report with photographic documentation.
 The final report must be delivered to the International Relations Center office.
 The IRC will forward the document to the Project Department at PWr, which will serve as the basis for the proper settlement and closure of the Seed Fund initiative.